Would you like to do a better job of managing your money? Are you interested in building more wealth but aren’t sure where to start?

 A financial advisor is a licensed individual that helps you select, buy and manage financial investments.
 The main goal of a financial advisor is to help you (hopefully) grow your wealth via investing.

 Contrarily, a financial coach helps you create a solid foundation with which to invest and grow your money.

-Financial coaches often have backgrounds in Certified Financial Planning and other professional arenas, but they do not have to be licensed.
+Financial coaches tend to have Financial Industry Regulatory Authority (FINRA) licenses - and often have backgrounds in Certified Financial Planning and other professional arenas, but they do not have to be licensed.

-Conversely, a financial advisor must be licensed.
-A financial coach won’t advise you on what to invest in, but they may give you ideas to ponder regarding investing.
+Conversely, financial advisors must be licensed.
+A financial coach won’t advise you on what to invest in, but they may give you ideas during financial counseling to ponder regarding investing.